-3.3 Risk Management Plan
+3.3 RISK MANAGEMENT PLAN

-Summarize how the program will implement the NASA risk management process (including risk-informed decision making (RIDM) and continuous risk management (CRM) in accordance with NPR 8000.4, Agency Risk Management Procedural Requirements.
+Summarize how the program will implement the NASA continuous risk management process in accordance with NPR 8000.4, Risk Management Procedural Requirements.
 Include the initial Significant Risk List and appropriate actions to mitigate each risk.
 Programs with international or other U.S. Government agency contributions must plan for, assess, and report on risks due to international or other government partners and plan for contingencies.

-For tightly coupled programs, develop a stand-alone Risk Management Plan and reference the stand-alone plan here.
+For tightly coupled programs, develop a stand-alone Risk Management Plan and reference the stand-alone Plan here.

-3.4 Acquisition Plan
+3.4 ACQUISITION PLAN

-The program Acquisition Plan is developed by the program manager, supported by the Office of Procurement, and must be consistent with the results of the ASP meeting and the ASM.
-The elements of the program Acquisition Plan should be reflected in any resulting PSM for individual procurement activity supporting the program Acquisition Plan.
+The Program Acquisition Plan is developed by the Program Manager, supported by the Office of Procurement, and must be consistent with the results of the ASP meeting and the ASM.
 It documents an integrated acquisition strategy that enables the program to meet its mission objectives and provides the best value to NASA.
 In addition, the Acquisition Plan should:

-- a.
-Identify all major proposed acquisitions (such as engineering design study, hardware and software development, and mission and data operations support) in relation to the program WBS.
+a.
+Identify all major proposed acquisitions (such as engineering Design study, hardware and software development, and mission and data operations support) in relation to the program WBS.
 Provide summary information on each such proposed acquisition, including a Contract WBS; major deliverable items; type of procurement (competitive, AO for instruments); type of contract (cost-reimbursable, fixed-price); source (institutional, contractor, other U.S. Government agency, or international organization); procuring activity; and surveillance approach.
-Identify those major procurements that require a Procurement Strategy Meeting (PSM). - b.
+Identify those major procurements that require a Procurement Strategy Meeting (PSM).

+- b.
 Describe completed or planned studies supporting make-or-buy decisions, considering NASA's in-house capabilities and the maintenance of NASA's core competencies, as well as cost and best overall value to NASA. - c.
-Identify the program's approach to creating contractor incentives that strengthen safety and mission assurance. - d.
-Describe how the program will establish and implement a risk management process per NPR 8000.4. - e.
+Identify the program's approach to creating Contractor incentives that strengthen safety and Mission assurance. - d.
+Describe how the program will establish and implement a continuous Risk-Based Acquisition Management (RBAM) process.
+(See Appendix A for definition.) - e.
 Describe all agreements, memoranda of understanding, barters, in-kind contributions, and other arrangements for collaborative and/or cooperative relationships.
-Include partnerships created through mechanisms other than those prescribed in the FAR and NFS.
-List all such agreements (the configuration control numbers, the date signed or projected dates of approval, and associated record requirements) necessary for program success.
-Include or reference all agreements concluded with the authority of the program manager and reference agreements concluded with the authority of the MDAA and above.
-Include the following: - (1) NASA agreements, e.g., space communications, launch services, inter-Center memoranda of agreement. - (2) Non-NASA agreements: - (i) Domestic, e.g., U.S. Government agencies. - (ii) International, e.g., memoranda of understanding.
+Include partnerships created through mechanisms other than those prescribed in the FAR.
+List all such agreements (the configuration control numbers and the date signed or projected dates of approval) necessary for program success.
+Include or reference all agreements concluded with the authority of the Program Manager and reference agreements concluded with the authority of the MDAA and above.
+Include the following: - (1 NASA agreements, e.g., space ;communications, launch services, inter-Center memoranda of agreement. - (2 Non-NASA agreements: - (i) Domestic, e.g., U.S. Government agencies. - (ii) International, e.g., memoranda of understanding.

-3.5 Technology Development Plan
+3.5 TECHNOLOGY DEVELOPMENT PLAN